 Mandate.
 It will assist in the organisation in achieving the mandate because, when the Companies Tribunal is able to achieve this outcome it will then be able to adjudicate matters brought to it in a fair and equitable manner.
 It will also be able to solve disputes through conciliation, mediation and arbitration.
-MTDP and APEX Priorities.

 It will enhance the sustainability of South Africa's business environment and support competitiveness.
-Women, children, youth and persons with disabilities.
-Facilitate the conduct of business between organisations in a non-discriminatory manner where marginalised groups are not left behind.
+Facilitate the conduct of business between organisations hareone with disabilities in a non-discriminatory manner where marginalised groups are not left behind.
 Other policies.
-It will improve the regulatory legal framework.
-Explanation of enablers to achieve the five-year targets.
-Legislative framework, human resources, funding, applications and hearing rooms.
+It will improve the regulatory legal framework. • Legislative framework, human resources, funding, applications and hearing rooms.
 It will enable an inclusion of marginalised people in the mainstream economy through transformation.